Extensive

 organisation risks undermining its credibility.
 Resource allocation strategies

-should align with the company’s broader mission and values, integrating social
+should align with the company’s broader mission and values, integrating ethical

 effectiveness or competitive edge.